Woman skiing down a mountainside at great speed

 Liquidity is the ease in which an asset can be converted to cash without suffering a deep price discount.
 The most liquid asset we deal with on a daily basis is cash.

 It sounds counter-intuitive, but gold is one of the most high-quality liquid assets in the marketplace.
 There has historically always been demand to buy and sell gold.
-According to the World Gold Council, the gold market was estimated to be around AU$8.8tn (US$4.8tn) in 2023.3 For reference, Australia’s Domestic Equity Market was valued at $2.37tn (US$1.56tn) by market captalisation as at October 2023.4
+According to the World Gold Council, the gold market was estimated to be around AU$8tn (US$5.1tn) in 2024.3 For reference, Australia’s domestic equity market was valued at $2.9tn (US$1.86tn) by market capitalisation as at March 2025.4

 What this means is that during times of market stress, if you find that it has become difficult to immediately sell your property or certain currency exposures, you should find it relatively easier to sell your gold investments.

-Indeed, this type of behaviour was shown by central banks in 2022 and 2023.
-Central bank demand for gold across the globe soared amidst a series of geopolitical shocks such as the Russian-Ukraine War, US-China Tensions, and Israel-Hamas War, and many emerging market central banks seeking to reduce their reliance on U.S. dollar reserves.
+Indeed, this type of behaviour was shown by central banks from 2022-2024.
+As seen in the chart below, central bank demand for gold across the globe soared amidst a series of geopolitical shocks such as the Russian-Ukraine War, US-China Tensions, and Israel-Hamas War, and many emerging market central banks seeking to reduce their reliance on U.S. dollar reserves.
 It led to a spate of haven buying as central banks looked to diversify their reserves.

 In this light, gold acts as an important liquidity buffer – an asset class to easily transact in and out of without being subject to extreme changes in price.